jvalkeal/spring-security-pat/README.md

 ### Complete sample with PostgreSQL and Authorization Server

-This is a more complate example using a `postgresql` database. _Api Server_ and _Id Server_ are configured to use _JdbcPatAuthorizationService_ as a backend.
+This is a more complete example using a `postgresql` database. _Api Server_ and _Id Server_ are configured to use _JdbcPatAuthorizationService_ as a backend.

-With this sample we're expect existing local instance of a `postgresql` running with _user_ `postgres`, _password `postegres` and database name `spring`.
-For example with docker:
+With this sample, we expect an existing local instance of `postgresql` running with _user_ `postgres`, _password_ `postgres`, and database name `spring`.
+For example, with Docker:

 ```
 docker run --name postgres -p "5432:5432" -e POSTGRES_DB=spring -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -d postgres